Jaingarveet/Agentic_Research_Team/README.md

 # Agentic_Research_Team
 This repo contains the code of my project: Agentic_research team which is an automated multi_agent architecture built using langgraph,langchain and langsmith.
 Main use case is automating research analysis and report generation without loosing technical details.
+Gives a decent point to start your research paper and projects from rather than doing everything on your own.

 Lots to do ::